 Neonatal history that indicates possible cardia disease includes:

-Central cyanosis – bluish discoloration of the tongue and mucous membranes caused by desaturation of arterial blood indicating cardiac and/or respiratory dysfunction.
-Cyanosis may be visible with 3 to 5 gm/dL of reduced hemoglobin.
+Central cyanosis – bluish discoloration of the tongue and mucous membranes caused by desaturation of arterial blood, indicating cardiac or respiratory dysfunction.
+Cyanosis may be visible with reduced hemoglobin 3 to 5 gm/dL.
 Infants with polycythemia (Hgb > 20 gm) may appear cyanotic even when adequately oxygenated.
 Infants with anemia (Hgb < 10 gm) may not appear cyanotic even when adequately hypoxemic.
 Pallor may indicate vasoconstriction.
 Physiologic jaundice may be prolonged.
 If cyanosis is present, one must differentiate between peripheral and central cyanosis and whether it improves with crying, does not change, or becomes worse with crying.

-The nurse should check for thrill.
+The nurse should check for a thrill.
 A thrill is a fine vibration felt by the hand and corresponds to the sound of a murmur.
-Thrills are best detected with the palm of the hand, rather than the fingertips, although the fingertips are needed to feel a thrill in the suprasternal notch or over the carotid arteries.
+Thrills are best detected with the palm rather than the fingertips, although the fingertips are needed to feel a thrill in the suprasternal notch or over the carotid arteries.

 The nurse should also determine the point of maximal impulse (PMI).
-This will aid in determining whether the right or left ventricle is dominant.
-If the right ventricle is dominant, the impulse is maximal at the lower left sternal border.
+This finding will aid in determining whether the right or left ventricle is dominant.
+The impulse is maximal at the lower left sternal border if the right ventricle is dominant.
 If the left ventricle is dominant, the impulse is at the apex.
 Count the peripheral pulse rate, noting any irregularities or inequalities of rate or volume.
 Evaluate the carotid, brachial, femoral, and pedal pulses to detect differences between sides and upper and lower extremities.
 If pulses are unequal, obtain four extremity blood pressures.
-A marked difference may be caused by coarctation of the aorta.
+The coarctation of the aorta may cause a marked difference.
 Cuff size is critical.
-A cuff that is too narrow gives falsely high readings, and too large a cuff may yield low readings.
+A too narrow cuff gives falsely high readings, and too large a cuff may yield low readings.
 Assess for bounding pulses.
-Palpate the abdomen to determine the size, consistency, and location of the liver and spleen.
+Palpate the abdomen to determine the liver and spleen's size, consistency, and location.

 Expert auscultation of the neonatal heart requires much practice over time.
 The neonatal heart should be auscultated with the infant inactive and quiet.
-When auscultating, a pediatric or neonatal stethoscope with a diaphragm and bell is very helpful.
+A pediatric or neonatal stethoscope with a diaphragm and bell is very helpful when auscultating.
 The pediatric stethoscope has a smaller chest piece than the adult model, and a stethoscope with an even smaller chest piece is used for examining premature infants.
 The tubing is usually longer to reach inside an isolette.
 They both have two types of chest pieces.

-The open bell conducts sound with practically no distortion, but it makes all sounds loud and may be difficult to maintain an airtight seal.
+The open bell conducts sound with no distortion, but it makes all sounds loud and may be difficult to maintain an airtight seal.
 Since low-frequency sounds are hard to hear, the bell is well suited for them.
-If properly sized, the diaphragm maintains its own seal and is useful for high-pitched sounds.
+If properly sized, the diaphragm maintains its seal and is useful for high-pitched sounds.
 The closed diaphragm has a larger diameter than the bell.
 It is important to note that the bell piece functions as a diaphragm chest piece when applied too tightly to the skin.
 The skin acts as a diaphragm, and low-frequency sounds are not as easy to discern.
 The binaurals should fit comfortably.
 The ear tubes must be inclined anteriorly to conform to the direction of the normal ear canal.
-If the chest piece is too large, proper positioning may be difficult to achieve, resulting in a harsh noise by intermittent contact of skin with the diaphragm.
+Proper positioning may be difficult to achieve if the chest piece is too large, resulting in a harsh noise by intermittent contact of skin with the diaphragm.
 The harsh noise sounds like a pericardial friction rub.